 B2B marketing refers to the techniques and best practices used by companies with products and services sold to other businesses.
 Unlike many B2C marketing efforts, B2B initiatives must consider that a number of executives likely weigh in on a single purchase decision, so campaigns must address multiple audiences within the same enterprise.
 Additionally, B2B marketing must cater to (generally) long transaction periods.

-When businesses are in the market for new solutions or methods aimed at improving their operations, the demonstration of value of is vitally important as research from Alinean shows that economic justifications are now required for 90 percent of B2B purchases.
+When businesses are in the market for new solutions or methods aimed at improving their operations, the demonstration of value of is vitally important.
+Research from Alinean shows that economic justifications are now required for 90 percent of B2B purchases.
 Moreover, promoting product usability and easy integration options are key components of B2B marketing campaigns.
 Still, B2B marketing requires flexibility aimed at customizing product and service pitches to the purchasing company.

 While trade events are often cited as a top avenue for B2B marketing, internet marketing is also becoming vital as recent figures show that 93 percent of business buyers start their product research on search engines.